Ana-Niko-byte/tag-track/README.md

 ![conclusive user table feature (green)](docs/images/conclusive-table-green.png)
 ![conclusive user table feature (red)](docs/images/conclusive-table-red.png)

+Yellow is chosen for showing finances that were logged previously - mostly because it differs the most from red and green, and is easy to read against the dark terminal screen.

 The main reason for using colour in the application is to provide a somewhat engaging interface for the user, and to distinguish key pieces of text from the terminal face.